Skip to content

 PHP ob_get_flush() Function: Everything You Need to Know

-As a PHP developer, you may need to get the contents of the output buffer and flush it.
-The ob_get_flush() function is a built-in function in PHP that allows you to get the contents of the output buffer and flush it.
-In this article, we will take an in-depth look at the ob_get_flush() function and its usage.
+As a PHP developer, you may need to retrieve the contents of the output buffer and flush it.
+The ob_get_flush() function is a built-in PHP function that performs both actions in a single call.
+In this article, we will take an in-depth look at how it works and when to use it.

 What is the ob_get_flush() Function?

-The ob_get_flush() function is a PHP built-in function that allows you to get the contents of the output buffer and flush it.
+The ob_get_flush() function is a PHP built-in function that retrieves the contents of the active output buffer and then closes (flushes) that buffer level.

 How to Use the ob_get_flush() Function

 Using the ob_get_flush() function is straightforward.
-Here is the syntax of the function:
+Here is the syntax:

 ob_get_flush();